Cuauhtlatoatzin/ecosystem-destruction/README.md

   * [Chi X, Streicher-Porte M, Wang MYL, Reuter MA (2011) Informal electronic waste recycling: A sector review with special focus on China.
 Waste Management.
 31(4): 731-742.](https://doi.org/10.1016/j.wasman.2010.11.006)
   * [Yu J, Williams E, Ju M, Shao C (2010) Managing e-waste in China: Policies, pilot projects and alternative approaches.
 Resources, Conservation and Recycling.
 54(11): 991-999.](https://doi.org/10.1016/j.resconrec.2010.02.006)

-Oh G-d if I see these articles again I'm going to have a kiniption.
+Oh G-d if I see these articles again I'm going to have a kiniption:
 * [Desai J, Nelson M (2017) Are we headed for a solar waste crisis?
 Environmental Progress.
 June 21.](http://environmentalprogress.org/big-news/2017/6/21/are-we-headed-for-a-solar-waste-crisis) &mdash; This is so heavily pro nuclear and LNG it's laughable.
 Also, trying to compare high level nuclear waste that we don't know how to store for long periods of time and technology that we have a process for recycling is a categorical error.
 * [IER.
 (2017) Will Solar Power Be at Fault for the Next Environmental Crisis?.
 Institute for Energy Research.
 August 15.](https://www.instituteforenergyresearch.org/uncategorized/will-solar-power-fault-next-environmental-crisis/) &mdash; Cite the above article and relies on it's argument so much I think it was written by the same people.